protw/twfarm/README.md

 *TW5 Farm* is a method of centralized multi-wiki support on the Internet.

-Conceptually, tenology comprises the following phases:
+Conceptually, technology comprises the following phases:

 * Preparing a separate wiki by means of [Tiddlywiki](https://tiddlywiki.com/) by a group of authors on their own local computers.
 * When creating the content, the authors synchronize the wiki folder through the [Google Drive](https://drive.google.com/) cloud.